daikichiba9511/dotfiles/README.md

 ## For python user

 - prerequire
-    - python is installed on your environment
+    - you should install nodejs and python on your environment
-    - node.js is installed on your environment
-        - Install 'Pyright' with MasonInstall is by npm
+        - install 'Pyright' by executing 'MasonInstall pyright'
-        - and require node.js runtime for pyright
 - If you don't prefer to use pyright, you should install other Python Lsp.
-See details by using ':Mason', please.
+See details by executing ':Mason', please.

 1. Clone this repository
 2. Run 'bash scripts/setup.sh'
 3. Open Neovim
-4. Type `:PackerSync`
+4. Type `:Lazy sync`
-5. Close Neovim at once
+5. Close Neovim.
-6. Open Neovim and type `:MasonInstall pyright`
+6. Reopen Neovim and type `:MasonInstall pyright` if you want to use python with LSP support.
-7. If you wanna use formatter with opeened buffer, type `pip install black` on your terminal.
-If you install black in your develop environment, the Neovim format buffer automatically (by using null-ls).
+7. If you want to use formatter with opened buffer, execute a command, `pip install black` on your terminal.
+Neovim format buffer automatically (by using null-ls) when can use `black` on your terminal directly.

 # Reference